Leptosiphon septentrionalis

-Leptosiphon septentrionalis is a species of flowering plant in the phlox family known by the common name northern linanthus.
+Leptosiphon septentrionalis is a species of flowering plant in the phlox family known by the common name northern desert-gold.

 Distribution

 The plant is native to western North America, from 2000–3000 m in elevation.
 It is found in Western Canada, the Northwestern United States, and the Great Basin region in eastern California, Nevada, and Utah.

 It grows in several types of habitat, including sagebrush scrub, Pinyon-juniper woodlands, and Yellow pine forests.

 Description

 Leptosiphon septentrionalis is a small annual herb producing a hairy, threadlike stem up to 30 cm tall.
 The leaves are divided into tiny threadlike lobes.

 The inflorescence is generally made up of a single funnel-shaped flower with a yellow throat and a tiny white or pale blue corolla less than 1 cm wide.
 The bloom period is May to July.

+Taxonomy

+In 1938 a new species of Linanthus was scientifically described by Herbert Louis Mason, which he named Linanthus septentrionalis.
+In 1943 Willis Linn Jepson and Virginia Long Bailey (1908-2003) described it as a variety of Linanthus harknessii and Harold St. John proposed moving it to Gilia.
+However, it was placed in Leptosiphon by James Mark Porter and Leigh Alma Johnson in 2000, the accepted name according to Plants of the World Online.
+However, the name Linanthus septentrionalis is still used in some sources such as NatureServe.
+Together with its genus it is part of the Polemoniaceae and has no subspecies.

+Names

+The Botanical Latin species name, septentrionalis, means 'northern'.
+Similarly, it is known by the common name northern desert-gold.